-The three numbers are added up and if the score is between 7 and 9, the risk is considered major; if between 5 and 6, moderate; and if between 3 and 4, low.
-The risk register is a dynamic document and is updated as and when new risks are identified or a change in one of the factors arises.
+The three numbers are added up and if the score is between 7 and 9 the risk is considered major, if between 5 and 6 moderate and 3 and 4 low.
+The risk register is a dynamic document and updated as and when new risks are identified or a change in one of the factors arises.

-AREAS OF RISK RISK FACTOR Economic, external and financial Currency fluctuation, inflation rate and interest rate movement and general economic impact Political and regulatory - changes in law, policies, directives and practice Tax and accounting - changes in law, policies and practice Liquidity and finance - no or limited access to debt or equity financing Interest rates Operational/asset related Underperformance or performance failures of the project entity, subcontractor or service providers Termination of projects Financial modelling Bribery, fraud, corruption Refinancing risk Strategic and management Share price discount or premium to NAV Poor project selection - overpaying for assets Due diligence not assessing risks adequately Concentration risk - over-reliance on one jurisdiction, public client or service provider Underperformance of Management Board, key man risk Bribery, fraud, corruption
+Areas of risk Risk factor Economic, external and financial Currency fluctuation, inflation rate and interest rate movement and general economic impact Political and regulatory - changes in law, policies, directives and practice Tax and accounting - changes in law, policies and practice Liquidity and finance - no or limited access to debt or equity financing Interest rates Operational / asset related Under performance or performance failures of the project entity, subcontractor or service providers Termination of projects Financial modelling Bribery, fraud, corruption Re-financing risk Strategic and management Share price discount or premium to NAV Poor project selection - overpaying for assets Due diligence not assessing risks adequately Concentration risk - over reliance on one jurisdiction, public client or service provider Counterparty risk - counterparty's ability to pay

+• Underperformance of Management Board, key man risk • Bribery, fraud, corruption